 I completed my doctoral studies in biomedical engineering (neuroimaging) at the University of Hong Kong and was awarded the Li Ka Shing Prize for the best PhD thesis.
-I am a junior fellow of the International Society for Magnetic Resonance in Medicine since 2010, and was a Fulbright scholar in 2009–10.
+I am a junior fellow of the International Society for Magnetic Resonance in Medicine (ISMRM) since 2010, and was a Fulbright scholar in 2009–10.
 I received the Alcon Research Institute Young Investigator award in 2014 and the BrightFocus Foundation National Glaucoma Research award in 2013 and 2016.
 In 2015 I was selected by the Alliance for Eye and Vision Research as an emerging vision scientist.
-In 2018 I received the Asia-Pacific Academy of Ophthalmology Achievement award.
+In 2018 I received the Research to Prevent Blindness/Stavros Niarchos Foundation International Research Collaborators award and the Asia-Pacific Academy of Ophthalmology Achievement award.

 I currently serve as the deputy editor of the neuroimaging section of the Journal of Magnetic Resonance Imaging, associate editor of the conference editorial board for the Institute of Electrical and Electronics Engineers Engineering in Medicine and Biology Society, and editorial board member of Frontiers in Brain Imaging Methods and Neural Regeneration Research.
 I also serve as the vice-chair of the ISMRM Publications Committee, as well as an Annual Meeting Program Committee member of the Association for Research in Vision and Ophthalmology.